Horatio Townshend, 1st Viscount Townshend: Political career

 He was elected member of parliament for Norfolk in 1656 for the Second Protectorate Parliament and in 1659 for the Third Protectorate Parliament.

 Townshend was elected MP for Norfolk again in 1660 for the Convention Parliament.
 He was a supporter of King Charles II and played an important role in the restoration of the monarchy in 1660.
 In 1661 he was raised to the peerage as Baron Townshend, of Lynn Regis in the County of Norfolk, and was Lord Lieutenant of Norfolk between 1660 and 1676.
 In 1682 he was further honoured when he was made Viscount Townshend, of Raynham in the County of Norfolk.

 Marriage and family

 Townshend married Mary Ashe, daughter of a fellow Member of Parliament, Sir Joseph Ashe.
 Lord Townshend died in December 1687, aged 56, and was succeeded in his titles by his son Charles, who became a prominent statesman.
-Other descendants of Townshend include George Townshend, 1st Marquess Townshend, Charles Townshend and Thomas Townshend, 1st Viscount Sydney.
+Other descendants of Townshend include Horatio Townshend, George Townshend, 1st Marquess Townshend, Charles Townshend and Thomas Townshend, 1st Viscount Sydney.